MicrosoftDocs/fabric-docs/docs/real-time-analytics/one-logical-copy.md

     :::image type="content" source="media/one-logical-copy/enable-data-copy.png" alt-text="Screenshot of the OneLake folder details window in Real-Time Analytics in Microsoft Fabric.
 The option to expose data to OneLake is turned on.":::

-You've turned on data availability in your KQL database.
+You've turned on **OneLake availability** in your KQL database.
 You can now access all the new data added to your database at the given OneLake path in Delta Lake format.
 You can also choose to create a OneLake shortcut from a Lakehouse, Data Warehouse, or query the data directly via Power BI Direct Lake mode.

 ## View files